thyagomota/CSCI261-grader-tool/README.md

 To run:
 python bin/extract.py

 Valid submissions will be saved in 'tograde' folder, while the invalid ones will remain in 'submissions' folder.
-Check erros in logs/extract.log.
+Check errors in logs/extract.log.